maximilianh/cellBrowser/README.md

 only one column for the gene identifiers.
 Ideally your expression matrix is a tab-separated file and has as many sample columns as you have rows in the meta data file  and they appear the same order.
 If this is the case, the conversion of the matrix is much quicker.
+If it's not the case, it will still work, cbBuild will simply rewrite your expression matrix to be in sync with the meta data file, only sample names that they have in common will be retained and the order will be the same.

 Edit cellbrowser.conf and adapt at least the values for meta, exprMatrix, labelField, clusterField and coordFiles.

-From this directory, run
+From the directory where your cellbrowser.conf is located, run

     cbBuild -o <yourWebserverHtmlDirectory> -p 8888